Punta Solyman Snorkeling

 Note: while snorkeling offshore here, keep in mind that from November through March you might encounter bull sharks right off the beach.

-Overall, Punta Solyman is the 38th most popular snorkel dive spot of all 39 snorkeling dives in Mexico.
+Overall, Punta Solyman is the 33rd most popular snorkel dive spot of all 37 snorkeling dives in Mexico.
+Several of the better snorkeling spots are nearby Punta Solyman including Cancun, Cozumel, Banco Chinchorro Biosphere Reserve, Yal Ku Lagoon, Riviera Maya and Isla Mujeres.